permissions-dispatcher/PermissionsDispatcher/README.md

 PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions.

-This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.
+This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code small and precise.

 ## Usage